brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Contingency Table**

-- **Contingency Table**: A tally of counts between two eor more categorical variables.
+  A tally of counts between two eor more categorical variables.

+- **Hexagonal Binning**

-- **Hexagonal Binning**: A plot of two numeric variables with the records binned into hexagons.
+  A plot of two numeric variables with the records binned into hexagons.

+- **Contour Plot**

-- **Contour Plot**: A plot showing the density of two numeric variables like a topographical map.
+  A plot showing the density of two numeric variables like a topographical map.

+- **Violin Plot**

-- **Violin Plot**: Similar to a boxplot but showing the density estimate.
+  Similar to a boxplot but showing the density estimate.

 ### Key Ideas